-The business of the meeting may be dealt with by the Ariki or Arikis present notwithstanding the absence of any Ariki or the representative of any absent Ariki:

-(f) If on any subsequent occasion any question as to nomination or rotation of the right to nomination of an Ariki to the House for any Island or Group shall arise the High Commissioner may of his own motion and shall if so requested by any Ariki of the island or group concerned fix a time and place for a meeting of Arikis of such island or group to consider and decide the matter following the procedure provided in the case of the first meeting where applicable.
-In all other cases for which no procedure is provided the meeting shall determine its own procedure.

-5. Term of membership -

-- Membership of the House shall be one year commencing on the 1st day of July in each year and expiring on the 30th day of June in the following year. - (2) If for any reason a successor to any member shall not have been appointed by the first day of January in any year the member in office shall continue in office until a successor shall have been appointed. - (3) If for any reason a member shall cease to be a member of the House during his term of office the vacancy shall be filled in the same manner as an appointment to that office and the appointee shall hold office for the unexpired portion of the term of office of his predecessor and in the case of any nominations and appointments pursuant to subsection five of section four the appointment of any member for the unexpired portion of a term pursuant to this subsection shall not disqualify such member from appointment for the next ensuing full term or be deemed to have altered the order of rotation if any which might otherwise affect such member.
+- The business of the meeting may be dealt with by the Ariki or Arikis present notwithstanding the absence of any Ariki or the representative of any absent Ariki: - (f) If on any subsequent occasion any question as to nomination or rotation of the right to nomination of an Ariki to the House for any Island or Group shall arise the High Commissioner may of his own motion and shall if so requested by any Ariki of the island or group concerned fix a time and place for a meeting of Arikis of such island or group to consider and decide the matter following the procedure provided in the case of the first meeting where applicable.
+In all other cases for which no procedure is provided the meeting shall determine its own procedure. - 5.
+Term of membership (1) Membership of the House shall be one year commencing on the 1st day of January and expiring on the 31st day of December in each year provided that the term of the first members of the House shall expire on the 31st day of December 1966 whether they or any of them have been in office one year or not. - (2) If for any reason a successor to any member shall not have been appointed by the first day of January in any year the member in office shall continue in office until a successor shall have been appointed. - (3) If for any reason a member shall cease to be a member of the House during his term of office the vacancy shall be filled in the same manner as an appointment to that office and the appointee shall hold office for the unexpired portion of the term of office of his predecessor and in the case of any nominations and appointments pursuant to subsection five of section four the appointment of any member for the unexpired portion of a term pursuant to this subsection shall not disqualify such member from appointment for the next ensuing full term or be deemed to have altered the order of rotation if any which might otherwise affect such member. - 6.
+Qualification for appointment of members of the house of arikis No person shall be appointed as a member of the House - - (a) unless he is an Ariki of the age of eighteen years or over and - (b) if he has at any time been absent from the Cook Islands for three years or more unless he shall have actually resided in the Cook Islands not less than three calendar months immediately prior to his appointment as a member of the House and - (c) unless his usual place of abode is in the Cook Islands